-- 1. In the VPN configuration > IKEv1 tree, right-click on the Phase 1 configuration created earlier [Ikev1GwStandard in the example] - 2.
-Select New Phase 2.
-An entry named Ikev1Tunnel by default is added to the selected Phase 1 configuration. - 3.
-Right-click on lkev1Tunnel and select Rename to give this entry the name of your choice (lkev1Net1Tunnel in the example). - 4.
-In the IPsec tab > Addresses > VPN Client address field, enter the IP address of the client [192.168.9.1 in the example].
+- 1. In the VPN configuration > IKEv2 tree, right-click on the Phase 1 configuration created earlier (Ikev2GwStandard in the example). - Select New Child SA.
+An entry named Ikev2Tunnel by default is added to the selected Phase 1 configuration. - 3.
+Right-click on Ikev2Tunnel and select Rename to give this entry the name of your choice (Ikev2Net1Tunnel in the example). - 4.
+In the Child SA tab > Traffic selectors > VPN Client address field, enter the IP address of the client (192.168.9.1 in the example).
 This address must belong to the network defined in the section Defining a network object that contains IP addresses assigned to mobile peers. - 5.
-In the IPsec tab > Addresses > Address type field, select Network address. - 6.
+In the Child SA tab > Traffic selectors > Address type field, select Network address. - 6.
 In the Remote network address field, enter the address of the first reachable network (192.168.1.0 in the example).